 Students from the EU or EEA or Switzerland aren’t required to pay tuition fees in Sweden.
 Non-EU nationals will have to pay fees for Bachelor and Master programmes while PhD degree courses are free.
 Although tuition fees are zero there is a small but compulsory registration fee of around £25 that students have to pay the student union each semester/term.

 If you are applying for university in Sweden as a free mover you will have to secure funding, your visas and immigration information on your own.
-Students are able to research scholarships (scholarships) and visa and passport information here (visa and passports).
+Students are able to research scholarships and visa and passports beforehand.
 Keep in mind it can be difficult to get into a university in Sweden on your own as the educational system is popular, however, if you work hard and obtain good results then there won’t be anything that can get in your way!

 There are actually a range of scholarships available to international and EU students studying at all levels of higher education.
 The average living costs per month for Sweden in Swedish Krona (SEK) is SEK 7,660 which is equivalent to £670.
 The cost of living will depend on where students decide to live and their individual lifestyle, for example, Stockholm and Gothenburg will be more expensive than smaller towns.